mathe00/obsidian-better-auto-linker-plugin/README.md

-# 📄 Note Linker Plugin - Obsidian Plugin
+# 📄 Obsidian Better Auto Linker - Obsidian Plugin

-👋 **Welcome to the Note Linker Plugin repository!**
+👋 **Welcome to the Obsidian Better Auto Linker repository!**

 This plugin was created to **automate the creation of links between notes in Obsidian**, and while the developer isn’t a professional coder, they do know **Python** 🐍 well enough to understand most of what’s going on... more or less 😅.
 When it comes to **JavaScript** and **TypeScript**, however, it’s a different story.
 So, everything has been coded in **JavaScript** and kept in one single `main.js` file (yes, it’s not the cleanest, but it works!) 🥲.